cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - User can config automatic download size file X and daily maximum Y; for files less than X will be downloaded, for video only download X/total size of the overall video.
 - auto seeding is off chain function, downloader will randomless picking up pieces.

 - chain: random walk on all chains, follow a chain, mining a chain
-   - 4G: Watching chains for both randomed and followed. pick up any nodes to read chains info. only take in data, do not provide
+   - on telcom data: Watching chains for both randomed and followed. pick up any nodes to read chains info. only take in data, do not provide data, support manual download, do not support auto download and auto seeding; with on/off ; // disregard electricity or not. ( mining, auto download, auto seeding, all OFF)

-   - wifi: single process Mining/tx
+   - wifi:  Mining (including upload files on chain) on/off, auto download file(on/off with config) and  seeding on/off (seeding total or not). config buttons on all these
-   - wifi + power plug: multiple processes on mining
+   - wifi + power plug: multiple processes allowed.
-   - an overall pause button
+   - in the sleeping mode, random wake up between 1..WakeUpTime,  run for one minute follow the above rules. <br/> <br/>

 }

 Business model:= { 商业模式
-- Tau foundation will develop TAU App and provide free public relays, in return for admob/mopub ads income to cover AWS data cost.
+- Tau foundation will develop TAU App and provide free public relays, in return for admob/mopub ads income to cover relay data cost.
 Any one can contribute relays on both TAU and own chain.
 - Individual nodes will see ads to keep using data for free, the more data upload, the less ads.
 In app, show a stats of uploaded data, download data.
-- TAUT is tau-torrent, a file sharing service by tau dev
+- TAUT is tau-torrent, a file sharing service by tau dev.
 - TAU is a relay annoucement service by tau dev.
 }

 ## Six core processes

-On Hamt trie.
-* A. Response with predicted StateRoot, which is a hamt cbor.cid. (service response to HamtGraphRelaySync).
-One instatnce per connection to prevent ddos. a call-back registerred in libp2p.
+* A. Response with predicted StateRoot.
+One instatnce per connection to prevent ddos.
-* B. Collect votings from chain peers to discover the ChainID's  state root. (single thread func)<br/> <br/>
+* B. Collect votings from chain peers. (single thread func)<br/> <br/>
-On Amt trie.
 * C. File Downloader. (download files and logging download data)
-* D. Reponse AMT cbor.cid to file downloader request. (service response to AMTGraphRelaySync and logging upload data).
+* D. Reponse to file downloader request. (logging upload data).
 One instatnce per connection to prevent ddos.  改到以chain 为服务单位<br/> <br/>
 On Environment
 * E. Process manager, main(); schedule above 4 processes instance existing and prevent DDOS.
 Process genesis.
-* F. Resource management: 1. pin everything of self created and syced blocks, 2, When safty root time pass the mutable range, unpin states root out of finality.
-All seeded files will be pinned, while unseeded AMTroots are not pinned.
+* F. Resource management: TBD.

 ## Persistence variables in database
 in each transition, following variables will be populated from execution and run-time.
 ```
-1. myChains                                      map[ChainID] config; //Chains to follow, string is for planned config info
+1. myChains             map[ChainID] config; //Chains to follow or mining, string is for planned config info

 2. myStateRoots         map[ChainID] cbor.cid; // the new contract state

 4. myMutableRange       map[ChainID]string
 5. myPruneRange         map[ChainID]string